Take a quick break from your search and do a little thought experiment with us…

 Now then, you might be wondering…

 It really depends.
-While we know there are some pretty convincing studies and even more anecdotal pet owners’ stories regarding the calming ingredients listed above, each dog is different.
+While we know there are some pretty convincing studies and anecdotal pet owners’ stories regarding the calming ingredients listed above, each dog is different.

-You may find yourself exploring a few different calming supplements for dogs, and that’s ok.
+You may find yourself exploring a few different calming supplements for dogs, and that’s OK.
 In fact, we encourage you to do so.
-Our main goal and mission is to see your canine friend thrive and live a long and happy tail-wagging life.
+Our main goal is to see your canine friend thrive and live a long, happy, tail-wagging life.

 But when all else fails, just know that we’ll be here when you’re ready to give your dog the best calming supplement on the market.